ArefJafary/Persian-Emotion-Classification-BERT/README.md

 # Persian-Emotion-Classification-BERT
-🎭 Fine-tuning ParsBERT for Persian emotion classification using merged ArmanEmo and ShortEmotion datasets.
+🎭 Fine-tuning ParsBERT for Persian emotion classification using merged ArmanEmo and ParsEmo datasets.